amd-jnovotny/hipBLAS/docs/install/Linux_Install_Guide.rst

 ***********************************

 This topic discusses how to install hipBLAS from a package and how to build and install it from the source code.
+For a list of installation prerequisites, see :doc:`hipBLAS prerequisites <prerequisites>`.

 Installing pre-built packages
 =============================